 • Pressure on surrounding tissues.
 Most inguinal hernias enlarge over time if not repaired surgically.
 In men, large hernias can extend into the scrotum, causing pain and swelling.

-You can't prevent the congenital defect that makes you susceptible to an inguinal hernia.
+You can't prevent the congenital defect that increases your risk of an inguinal hernia.
 You can, however, reduce strain on your abdominal muscles and tissues.
 For example:

 • Emphasize high-fiber foods.
 Fruits, vegetables and whole grains contain fiber that can help prevent constipation and straining.